Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

   <figcaption text-align= "center">The learning curve of the validation MAE (RMSProp optimizer)</figcaption>
 </figure>

-<b><p align="center">Figure 4.0: Learning curve of training and validation for Adam and RMSProp optimzers<p></b>
+<b><p align="center">Figure 5.0: Learning curve of training and validation for RMSProp optimzer<p></b>

 #### Weight Initializer Kernels

 - For a normal, Gaussian weight initialization kernel, I found a test risk of 7.744905948638916.
 Below are learning curves.
 - For HE Uniform weight initialization kernel, I found the test risk of 5.9898529052734375.
-Figures can be found in figure 4.0 for the RMSProp optimizer.
+Figures can be found in figure 5.0 for He Uniform.

 <figure align="center" display= "inline-block"
     margin= "20px">